Service hooks and webhooks

 How the webhooks authenticate

 Azure DevOps service hooks do not support HMAC-signed payloads, so ADO Pilot cannot verify event authenticity the way GitHub webhooks do.
-Instead, each subscription carries a per-tenant JWT as a header on every outbound request.
-Azure DevOps treats the JWT as an opaque string — it just sends it on every delivery — and ADO Pilot's API gateway validates the signature, expiry, and tenant claim before forwarding the event to the review pipeline.
+Instead, each subscription carries a per-tenant credential on every outbound request, issued by our API gateway's native subscription-key mechanism.
+ADO Pilot's API gateway validates the credential before forwarding the event to the review pipeline.

 Two practical consequences:

-- You do not need to manage a shared secret.
+• You do not need to manage a shared secret.
 There is no webhook secret to rotate, no signing key to copy.
-The JWT is provisioned during onboarding, stored in our key vault, and renewed automatically.
+The credential is provisioned during onboarding and stored securely by our backend.

-- The credential is unique to your tenant.
-A leaked or replayed payload from another customer cannot trigger a review on your behalf because the JWT's tenant claim won't match.
+• The credential is unique to your tenant.
+A leaked or replayed payload from another customer cannot trigger a review on your behalf because the credential won't match.

 What to do if you see a 401